How To Host a Webinar: Everything You Need To Know

 Provide opportunities for people to comment, ask questions, or take part in polls, quizzes, and surveys.
 Add gamification elements to your webinar series if you can, and reward attendees with prizes like gift cards for being present, taking part, and referring others.

-Add a hybrid element
+Add a Hybrid Element

 A simple and effective way to do this is through event catering and corporate gifting.
-Use Hoppier virtual cards to allow your guests to order drinks, snacks, or lunch from their favorite local vendors.
+Use Hoppier virtual cards that allow your guests to order drinks, snacks, or lunch from their favorite local vendors.
 You can also use the cards as part of a digital swag bag alongside discounts, coupons, and other digital bonuses.

-Offer an exclusive
+Offer an Exclusive

-Fun for guests
+Fun for Guests

-Easy to manage
+Easy to Manage

-It’s easy to set up and manage your event catering or corporate gifting campaigns.
 Create a program, customize your card with colors and branding, and set a spending limit.
 You can also limit vendors and set expiration dates to personalize your guests’ experience — or leave it open for a more relaxed way to engage your audience.

 Oops!
 Something went wrong while submitting the form.